-In Stockholm the exchange points consists of two large Ethernet switches located in two main safe facilities operated by Netnod.
-There are also a couple of co-location sites where Netnod has either switches or DWDM-equipment to backhaul traffic to the two main sites.
+In Stockholm the exchange point consists of two redundant peering LANs located in two main safe facilities operated by Netnod.
+There are also a couple of co-location sites where Netnod has switches and DWDM-equipment to backhaul traffic to the two main sites.

 All of the installed infrastructure equipment has redundancy to protect from electrical breakdown for high reliability demands.
-The main sites are called STH-A and STH-B. There is no direct connection between the switches in the different locations.
-The switches and other common equipment are physically protected according to current rules and recommendations from the Swedish regulator (PTS).
-The exact locations of the two main sites are not published.
+The two peering networks are labelled “Green” and “Blue”.
+Netnod has two core sites in Stockholm where the switches and other common equipment are physically protected according to current rules and recommendations from the Swedish regulator (PTS).
+The exact locations of these sites are not published.

 Network connections in Stockholm

 There are two ways to connect to the peering LANs in Stockholm:

 Netnod on-net locations

 If the customer is present at an on-net location where Netnod has an established presence, the customer only needs to order a cross-connect.